Tekken (2009 film): Plot

 After World War III (or the Terror Wars), governments dissolved.
 Megacorporations took over and fought for control until eight survived and divided their territories, with North America falling under the control of the strongest company - the Tekken Corporation.
 In order to maintain peace and power, the corporations began hosting an annual fighting tournament known as "Iron Fist" (named after the corporations' collective name).
 Representatives from each corporation battle until one is left standing and receives not only stardom and wealth for themselves, but also global glory and honor for their respective corporation.

 In the year 2039, Jin Kazama lives with his mother, Jun, in the Anvil, a slum area surrounding Tekken City.
 Jun raised and trained Jin by herself, never speaking of his father, claiming him to be dead.
 A rebellious young man, Jin makes money as a contraband runner for resistance groups that fight against the corrupt Tekken Corporation, much to Jun's disapproval.
-Jin wishes to enter the Iron Fist tournament in order to earn money more legitimately, but Jun forbids it, claiming that what the tournament represents was the very thing that ignited the Terror Wars.
+Jin wishes to enter the Iron Fist tournament in order to provide a better income, but Jun forbids it, claiming that what the tournament represents was the very thing that ignited the Terror Wars.

 One night, after a run, Jin is targeted by the Jackhammers, the elite specs group that patrols the Anvil and ensures the safety of Tekken City, resulting in Jun's death.
 Devastated, Jin swears revenge against Heihachi Mishima, chairman of the Tekken Corporation.
 In the ruins of his former home, Jin finds a Tekken Fighter I.D. belonging to Jun, revealing she was once an Iron Fist fighter.
 After winning a wild card berth in Iron Fist by defeating the disgraced Marshall Law, Jin goes to Tekken City, sponsored by former boxer Steve Fox.

 Upon entering Tekken City, Jin befriends mixed martial artist Christie Monteiro.
 He wins his first match against Miguel Caballero Rojo, nearly killing him in a fit of rage.
 Heihachi's son, Kazuya Mishima, is impressed and offers Jin a place in Tekken Corporation, but Jin refuses.
 Later that night, Jin is attacked by Nina and Anna Williams, at Kazuya's request.
 Jin survives the assassination attempt, thanks to Christie's interference.
 Jin vows to win Iron Fist and to kill both Heihachi and Kazuya.
 When he gives Steve Jun's ID, he realizes he is her son, telling him that he knew her.
 During the quarterfinals, Christie defeats Nina.